ominibyte/flutter_device_type/README.md

     //do something large
 }

-//Check if device is iphone x
+//Check if device is at least an iphone x
-if( Device.get().isIphoneX ){
+// NOTE: This detects up to Iphone 12 pro max if( Device.get().isIphoneX ){
+    //Do some notch business
+}

+// For a generic notch test use if( Device.get().hasNotch ){
     //Do some notch business
 }